 |26+ years||35 days||1 day||36 days|

-For years 21-25, you receive 30 days Annual PTO and an additional anniversary credit each year.
+For years 21-25, employees receive 30 days annual PTO and an additional anniversary credit each year.

 Extended Sick Leave (ESL)

 Five days are accrued each year and may be used immediately if hospitalized, or after 24 hours of missed work per occurrence.